Howard County Business Planning Attorney Providing Sound Advice and Effective Assistance

 Operating Agreements – Operating agreements are similar to bylaws but are used for the management of LLCs.
 Members of LLCs may have different levels of management responsibility, and the operating agreement can help spell out those roles to avoid conflicts, disputes or misunderstandings, and help ensure smooth operation of the business.

 Partnership Agreements – Unlike a corporation or an LLC, a partnership does not come with management roles built in for specific individuals or positions.
 How responsibility will be shared or divided in a partnership should be outlined in a partnership agreement.
 A detailed and clearly-written partnership agreement can help avoid disputes among partners, and the agreement can also spell out how disputes will be resolved in the event disagreements do arise.
-McDonald Law Firm counsel and assist clients in drafting comprehensive partnership agreements that meet the needs of partners and comply with Maryland laws and rules of the Secretary of State.
+McDonald Law Firm counsel and assist clients in drafting comprehensive partnership agreements that meet the needs of partners and comply with Maryland laws.

 Buy-Sell Agreements – Business partners and co-owners may go into business together with the best of intentions, but it is only prudent to recognize the fact that a co-owner may die or choose to leave the business, or even be forced out due to a difference of opinion.
 A co-owner’s divorce could even place the ownership and management of a company in jeopardy.
 A buy-sell agreement or buyout is one way business owners can plan for such an event and ensure that the remaining business owners have a say in what happens to the departing owner’s business interest, whether it will be bought by the remaining owners, how much will be paid, etc.